EugeneL97/Nutrition-Plan/README.md

 ## API Endpoints

-### GET /api/nutrition/lifestyles
-Get available lifestyle types and their characteristics.

 ### POST /api/nutrition/generate-plan
-Generate a personalized meal plan based on lifestyle and goals.
+Generate a personalized meal plan based on goals and dietary restrictions.

-### GET /api/nutrition/demo-plan/:lifestyle
+### GET /api/nutrition/demo-plan/:goals
-Get a demo meal plan for a specific lifestyle.
+Get a demo meal plan for specific fitness goals.

 ## Design Philosophy

-The app emphasizes **lifestyle-first** nutrition planning, recognizing that different users have vastly different needs, constraints, and goals.
-This approach ensures that meal plans are not just nutritionally sound, but also practical and sustainable for each user's specific situation.
+The app emphasizes **bodybuilder-first** nutrition planning, recognizing that serious fitness enthusiasts have specific needs, constraints, and goals.
+This approach ensures that meal plans are not just nutritionally sound, but also practical and sustainable for dedicated athletes.

 ## Deployment